emmajanedrews/base-template/_drafts/draft.md

 Let’s say you take those variables and go to enter it in a calculator that says you can retire on time with the paycheck you want for the rest of your life.
 If this happens to you, congratulations!
 It’s a great first step.
 Every three to five years, come back and redo the calculation to make sure you’re on track.

-<br>**However, for most of us, the calculation will come back saying that we need to do something a little bit different to reach our goals.** That’s when we look at the five dials I mentioned earlier.
+**However, for most of us, the calculation will come back saying that we need to do something a little bit different to reach our goals.** That’s when we look at the five dials I mentioned earlier.
 What can we change in our assumptions to see if we can get back on track?

 {% include pullquote.html %}